 Today, we’re seeing a reinvention of textile manufacturing in the U.S. as apparel companies look to domestic manufacturers to help them meet increasing consumer demand for greater customization and faster design-to-delivery turnaround times.
 There’s also growing investment in sustainable and ethical supply chain management, presenting a compelling market opportunity and an avenue for increasing work and prosperity in low-income communities.

-Why the Industrial Commons?
+Why The Industrial Commons?

 The Industrial Commons builds on western North Carolina’s manufacturing legacy by incubating and supporting textile and furniture enterprises, helping them adopt technology, integrate circular economy practices, and access national markets.
 TIC’s customers include major apparel companies like Smartwool® that are prioritizing sustainable business practices in their supply chains.